rileyhales/river-route/docs/references/time-variables.md

 - `dt_routing` - the time interval, in seconds, between routing calculation steps.
 It must be constant across all rivers and for the full simulation.

-By default, river-route reports routed flows as the average flow that occured over the same time frequency that the runoff volumes are provided in.
+By default, river-route reports routed flows as the average flow that occurred over the same time frequency that the runoff volumes are provided in.
 If you provide 3-hourly runoff volumes for each catchment.
 Your output will be the average flow in each river segment over the same 3-hour interval.
 You can change this by specifying: